ccsb-scripps/MycoplasmaGenitalium/README.md

     * Lipids Membrane model in cif and bcif format
     * Bundle in zip format for mesoscope
     * Example of molx file
-* Script : Python's script integrating data from the WC computational model and structural information for MG proteins (in input_files folder).
+* Scripts : Python's script integrating data from the WC computational model and structural information for MG proteins (in input_files folder).
 It generates: csv table used to make recipe in mesoscope, csv table used to make lattice-based models of supercoiled mycoplasma nucleoids with LatticeNucleoids by Davaid S. Goodsell
 * cellPACKgpu binary release : standalone windows executable
 ##